yogeshhegde/processor-sdk-doc/source/common/EVM_Hardware_Setup/_OMAPL138-C6748_LCDK_Hardware_Setup.rst

 Hardware Setup
 ^^^^^^^^^^^^^^^

-- Set the SW1 DIP switches to UART boot mode as shown in the `DIP Switches`_ section.
+- Set the SW1 DIP switches to UART boot mode
 - Connect an external emulator to the J6 header.
 - Power on the LCDK using the J1 barrel connector.